One of the most pressing needs we encounter with single mothers is the lack of financial means to provide the basic needs for their families

 As a condition of eligibility, active participation in VIEW – the Virginia Initiative for Employment not Welfare,1 is required for most people on TANF — for as long as they’re collecting TANF benefits.

-You may apply for TANF in person at your local DSS office or electronically through CommonHelp — Virginia’s online application for public assistance.
+You may apply for TANF in person at your local DSS office or electronically through CommonHelp — Virginia’s online application for public assistance, including SNAP.

 Eligible SNAP participants are issued a Virginia EBT Card used to make food purchases at grocery stores and supermarkets, in lieu of paper food stamp coupons.